 Infinity Surfboards resides along the famed Pacific Coast Highway, too, right beside Dana Cove.
 The first board crafted by Infinity was brought to life in 1970 using the customary balsa wood, but the company has since created its own carbon “infinFLEX” technology, resulting in light yet durable boards.
 When you visit the shop on Del Prado Avenue, take a look at the other outdoor goods before hitting the waves; Infinity carries skateboards, apparel, and surf art along with a wide selection of longboards and shortboards.

 Mollusk Surf Shop

 Nestled in the Sunset District of San Francisco, Mollusk Surf Shop brings together surfing, art, music, and film to create an immersive experience that celebrates California artists and innovators.
-Head to the stylish shop to catch a concert, check out the work of local artisans, and of course, find the perfect board and surf gear.
+Head to the stylish shop to catch a concert, check out the work of local artisans, and of course, find the perfect board and surf gear so you can hit the Bay Area beaches.
 Featuring hundreds of surfboard variations, wetsuits, towels, apparel, and more, Mollusk Surf Shop has everything you need to get started.